 - $15 annual fee due on or before user's initial anniversary date

-- All visits are in 55 minute increments, no partial increments
+- All visits are either 55 minutes or 30 minutes, no partial increments

 Law enforcement contract